aiven/devportal/.vale/README.rst

           I don't (as yet) understand the point of that "block" loop.

+See `Error matching when characters like ® are present in the text`_ for the problem that is holding this up.

 See `conditional rules are not ordered`_ for why that doesn't do quite what we want (we'd like it to require the occurrence with ``®`` comes first).

 We have one file for each ``<Word>`` - for instance, for ``Flink``, ``Kafka``, etc. We could (perhaps) make a combined file with a complicated conditional regular expression, but that would be a lot harder to interpret.
 One file per word is easy to maintain.